 - assessed the vulnerability of mesophotic coral ecosystems to anthropogenic stresses such as, sedimentation and deep sewer outfalls.

 The primary study site off La Parguera, Puerto Rico was selected because it is an area of low anthropogenic and natural stress.
 The second study area off Ponce represented an area with high anthropogenic stress including river inflow, a deep sewer outfall at 120 m (393 ft) in depth, and several dredge dump sites.
 The Ponce site allows us to compare mesophotic coral ecosystems that are exposed to such stressors as sedimentation, turbidity, and eutrophication to La Parguera, a site with little human impact.

-This project is part of the Deep Coral Reef Ecosystem Studies program.
+This project is part of the Deep Coral Reef Ecosystem Studies (Deep-CRES) Program and funded by NCCOS and the Office of Ocean Exploration and Research.
 It is led by Richard Appeldoorn, University of Puerto Rico, Mayaguez.
 Project partners at the University of Puerto Rico, Mayaguez include David Ballantine, Ivonne Bejarano, Michael Nemeth, Ernesto Otero, Francisco Pagan, Hector Ruiz, Nikolaos Schizas, Wildford Schmidt, Clark Sherman, Ernesto Weil, and Paul Yoshioka.

 What We Found and Management Implications

 We found that mesophotic coral ecosystems (at depths greater than 50 m) are: